 That was the life of the young Dennis Hull, living in his big brothers shadow.
 But it never seemed to affect his play.
 In the 1970-’71 season he nearly caught his brother in goals, scoring 40 to Bobby’s 44.
 The team also excelled that year making the Stanley Cup finals before succumbing to the Montreal Canadiens.
 This was also the first year Dennis began playing on the same line with Pit Martin and Jim Pappin.
 It soon became known famously as the “MPH” line.

-1971-'72 would be the final year that Dennis and Bobby Hull would be teammates.
-The following year the upstart World Hockey Association would woo Bobby away from the NHL with a million dollar contract.
-Fortunately it would have little impact on Dennis and the team.
+1971-’72 was the final year that Dennis and Bobby Hull were teammates.
+The following year the upstart World Hockey Association wooed Bobby away from the NHL with a million dollar contract.
+Fortunately it had little impact on Dennis and the team.

 The 1972-’73 NHL season would turn out to be Dennis’ best scoring year by far.
 He had 39 goals and 51 assists for 90 total points.
 It was also another great year for the Blackhawks team as they made the Stanley Cup finals before losing to the Canadiens once again.

 So Dennis Hull finished his career with the Hawks with 298 goals and 342 assists for 640 points and two Finals appearances.
 He is also the reason, along with Bobby, that I am a hockey fan today.

 After retiring from hockey Dennis spent time as an educator, and spent more than a decade as the athletic director for a university in Chicago.
 Today he spends much of his time on his farm in Ontario, just east of Toronto and has become a public speaker.